JonBenét and Hollywood's true crime obsession

 "I understand why people are endlessly fascinated by it," said Forman, whose project has brought together a team of crime solving experts.
 "You can look through the clues and evidence and try and solve it yourself because the police clearly could not."

-Jackie Foltyn is cultural critic and professor of Sociology at National University in San Jose, California.
+Jacque Lynn Foltyn is cultural critic and professor of Sociology at National University in La Jolla, California, California.
 She told CNN there's cultural fascination with death evidenced in the popularity of fictitious programs like "Game of Thrones," as well as reality based crime programing.

 Add celebrity to a case and it's often a true-crime story the public can't resist, Foltyn said.